njbizzle/TwoDFractals/README.md

 ## Overview

 I stumbled across the logistic map and James Gleick's _Chaos_ online, and the first time I saw the math behind the logistic map, I knew I had to try and recreate it.
-I found the ties that the logistic map had to other fractals and chaotic systems really interesting.
+I found the ties that the logistic map had to other fractals and chaotic systems really interesting, and I knew I wanted to futher explore the pattern.
 For this project I knew I'd need to make use of a graphics framework, and since I was trying to challenge myself to make use of C++ more, I decided to go with SFML (Simple Fast Multimedia Library), which is relatively easy to use compared to other options.
 Most of the challenge in this project ended up being in creating a space to display the points I wanted to, managing pixel spaces (integer coordinates that represent a pixel), world spaces (the actual ticks on the gridlines), rendering only what I need, and the gridlines.

 ## Tools